jhashikhar/digital-signal-governance/boundaries/what-dsg-is.md

 - Identity persistence is assumed in measurement or attribution
 - Multiple systems consume signals generated in other systems
 - Reported values are used for consequential organizational decisions

+The examples above are illustrative rather than exhaustive.

 DSG is applicable wherever digital signals are generated, interpreted, propagated, or relied upon for consequential organizational purposes.